• How Factoring Works (Typical Flow)

 • Recourse vs. Non-Recourse Factoring

 Invoice factoring is a form of accounts receivable financing where you sell unpaid invoices to a third party (a factor) at a discount.
 You receive cash now; the factor collects from your customer later.
 It is popular when long payment terms squeeze working capital—common in staffing, logistics, manufacturing, and growing agencies.
+The SBA lists factoring among financing options available to small businesses.

 Key Takeaways